-During 2015, directors who are not employees of the Company received a cash retainer fee of \$2,917 per month.
+During 2016, directors who are not employees of the Company received a cash retainer fee of \$3,333 per month.
 Committee members of the Audit, Compensation and Nominating and Corporate Governance Committee received additional cash retainer fees of \$625, \$417 and \$208 per month, respectively.
-Directors who served as committee chairs for the Audit, Compensation and Nominating and Corporate Governance Committees, and the Lead Independent Director received additional monthly cash retainer fees of \$333, \$250, \$167 and \$167, respectively.
+Directors who served as committee chairs for the Audit, Compensation and Nominating and Corporate Governance Committees, and the Lead Independent Director received additional monthly cash retainer fees of \$639, \$444, \$298 and \$611, respectively.
 It is the Company's policy that directors will not receive per-meeting fees unless the number of committee meetings in any given year exceeds a preset number of committee meetings expected to be held during the year.
 If such a circumstance occurs, directors who are members of the Audit, Compensation and Nominating and Corporate Governance committees would be paid \$1,071, \$1,000 and \$833, respectively, per additional meeting.
-Additional meeting fees were paid for one Audit Committee meeting and two Compensation Committee meetings during 2015.
+Additional meeting fees were paid for four Nominating and Corporate Governance Committee meetings during 2016.
 All directors' fees are paid in arrears on a monthly basis.
 In addition to cash compensation, the Board may determine, from time to time, to award stock options or restricted stock as compensation to non-employee directors.
-On February 18, 2015, each non-employee director was awarded a grant of 1,999 shares of restricted stock with a fair value of \$30.02 per share.
-All of such shares vest ratably on each of the next three anniversaries of the grant date.
+On February 16, 2016, each non-employee director then serving on the Board was awarded a grant of 3,226 shares of restricted stock with a fair value of \$21.70 per share.
+All of such shares vest fully on the first anniversary of the grant date.
+On July 18, 2016, Ms. Schultz was awarded a grant of 982 shares with a fair value of \$21.70 per share, which vest fully on February 16, 2017.